-Library Board Of Trustees To Meet
+Library Board Of Trustees to Meet

-The Yankton Community Library Board of Trustees will hold its regular monthly meeting virtually using the GoToMeeting interface at 5:30 p.m.
-Wednesday, July 8.
+The Yankton Community Library Board of Trustees will hold its regular monthly meeting virtually using the GoToMeeting interface at 5:30 p.m. tonight (Wednesday).

-Additionally, there will be the option to attend the meeting in person in the Meeting Room at Yankton Community Library, 515 Walnut St. Yankton, SD 57078.
+Additionally, there will be the option to attend the meeting in person in the Meeting Room at Yankton Community Library, 515 Walnut St. Yankton.
 Wait at the south entrance of the library and a staff person will let you into the building before the start of the meeting.

 (0) comments